PRETTY GEISHA GIRL : WEARING KIMONO : COY EXPRESSION : RPPC

 PRETTY JAPANESE WOMAN WEARING A KIMONO

 This vintage photograph features a pretty Japanese woman wearing a kimono.
 What is the woman posing next to?
 Is it a fountain?
 This photo might be part of a fashion shoot.
 Her kimono seems to be the center of the shot.
-The photograph measures about 5 1/4″ x 3 1/2″ and is in excellent condition.
+(SOLD)

 Published in: on November 22, 2020 at 12:00 pm Leave a Comment